AndrewDMackay/py_static_and_dynamic_testing_task_g27/part_1_docs/testing_task_1.md

   dif highest_card(self, card1 card2):
   # Error..
 Should be 'def', not 'dif'..
   # Error..
+There is a comma missing, should be 'card1, card2'..
+  # Error..
 The 'if, else' code block below should be indented to the right..
   if card1.value > card2.value:
     return card